Winning tip: Rainham, Essex

 Castle Douglas, Dumfries, and Galloway

-Head out by boat to Rathlin Island off the coast of Northern Ireland that is home to each grey and common seals that may be located lazing approximately on the island’s beaches.
+Head out by boat to Rathlin Island off the coast of Northern Ireland, which is home to grey and common seals that may be found lazing on the island’s beaches.
 On the island, head off on considered one of eight signposted walks to attempt to spot the elusive golden hare (a genetic version likely particular to the island) or pay a go to to the fascinating upside-down lighthouse that’s home to an RSPB nature reserve (£5 grownup, £2.50 for toddler).
 Indulge your inner twitcher and have a look at nesting guillemots, kittiwakes, and puffins.
-For the avid birdwatcher, Rathlin is supplying a haven for a resurgence of rare choughs and corncrakes.
-Plus, there is usually the danger of spotting dolphins and whales on the ferry ride from Ballycastle (person £12 go back, child £6,
+For the avid birdwatcher, Rathlin is a haven for a resurgence of rare choughs and corncrakes.
+Plus, there is usually the danger of spotting dolphins and whales on the ferry ride from Ballycastle (person £12 return, child £6,